 Standards of fair business, advertising and competition are to be upheld.
-Appropriate means to safeguard Samsung's proprietary information must be available.

 4.6 Protection of Identity and Non-Retaliation

 Programs that ensure the confidentiality and protection of supplier and employee whistleblower are to be maintained unless prohibited by law.
 Suppliers should have a communicated process for their personnel to be able to raise any concerns without fear of retaliation.